Middle ear myoclonus: Causes & treatment

 If you’re experiencing middle ear myoclonus symptoms, especially if they’re affecting your sleep and everyday life, consider consulting with a doctor, who can recommend proper middle ear myoclonus treatment options.

-If MEM is affecting your hearing, your primary care physician or ENT and they may then recommend a visit to a Miracle-Ear Hearing Center, where a hearing care professional can examine and determine if this could be associated with hearing loss.
+If MEM is affecting your hearing, consult with your primary care physician or ENT.
+They may recommend a visit to a Miracle-Ear Hearing Center, where a hearing care professional can examine and determine if this could be associated with hearing loss

 More from the blog